0m0D1NGR0NALD/Homework_9/README.md

 • The constructor should initialize the "Mage" with a name, health, strength (used as a magic power source), and defense.<br>
 • Override the "printOptions" method to display the Mage’s unique combat options: Fireball, Magic Shield, and Heal.<br>
 • Override the "performAction" method to execute an action based on the input action index:<br>
-  (a) If "1" is chosen, the Mage casts a Fireball, a powerful spell that deals damage equal to ten times the Mage’s strength.<br>
+  <li>(a) If "1" is chosen, the Mage casts a Fireball, a powerful spell that deals damage equal to ten times the Mage’s strength.</li><br>
   (b) If "2" is chosen, the Mage casts a Magic Shield, which increases their defense by "20".
 This action does not deal damage.<br>
   (c) If "3" is chosen, the Mage performs a Heal, restoring "30" points to their health.
 This action does not deal damage.<br>
   (d) Any other input should be considered invalid and output an error message without performing any action.<br>